-Additional testing (COVID, etc.) may be required by our clinical agencies during your enrollment in the nursing program.
+^{}Additional testing (COVID, etc.) may be required by our clinical agencies during your enrollment in the nursing program.

-Dalton State College COVID Vaccine Self-Attestation Form Please read each of the following statements, mark the one that applies to you, and sign and date:
+Dalton State College COVID Vaccine Self-Attestation Form

-I attest that I have had the COVID-19 vaccine within the past 6-months.
+Please read each of the following statements, mark the one that applies to you, and sign and date: I attest that I have had the COVID-19 vaccine within the past 6-months.
 I attest that I have had the COVID-19 vaccine greater than 6-months and have not had the booster.
-I attest that I have had the COVID-19 vaccine greater than 6-months and a boo oster.
+I attest that I have had the COVID-19 vaccine greater than 6-months and a booster.
 I attest that I have a medical waiver.
-(CDC Medical Waiver Completed) I understand that I must comply with each facilities' requirements for exempt, u in order to attend clinical/practicum.
-I understand these requirements may be a expense that I will have to incur.
+(CDC Medical Waiver Completed) I understand that I must comply with each facilities' requirements for exempt, unvaccinated individuals in order to attend clinical/practicum.
+I understand these requirements may be at an extra financial expense that I will have to incur.
 I attest that I have a religious waiver.
-(DSC/USG Waiver Completed) I understand that I must comply with each facilities' requirements for exempt, u in order to attend clinical/practicum.
-I understand these requirements may be a expense that I will have to incur.
-I attest that I have not received the COVID-19 Vaccine I understand that I must comply with each facilities' requirements for exempt, u in order to attend clinical/practicum.
-I understand these requirements may be a expense that I will have to incur. • to and including dismissal from my academic program.
+(DSC/USG Waiver Completed) I understand that I must comply with each facilities' requirements for exempt, unvaccinated individuals in order to attend clinical/practicum.
+I understand these requirements may be at an extra financial expense that I will have to incur.
+I attest that I have not received the COVID-19 Vaccine I understand that I must comply with each facilities' requirements for exempt, unvaccinated individuals in order to attend clinical/practicum.
+I understand these requirements may be at an extra financial expense that I will have to incur.
+If it is discovered that I have falsified any part of this attestation, then I understand that I could face penalties up to and including dismissal from my academic program.
 I understand this attestation is approved by Dalton State College Nursing Department and it may not be accepted at any or all clinical/practicum facilities.
-Name (printed): Signature: Date: DSC ID number: Phone number: DSC e-mail address:
+In the event a facility or facilities do not accept this attestation, I understand that I may need to go through a facility-specific attestation process.
+Name (printed): Signature: DSC ID number: Phone number: DSC e-mail address: